maximeYon/MMD/README.md

 ## How to start

 Run setup_paths in the root folder to put files in the Matlab path.
+Test the framework by processing and viewing the [example data](https://github.com/daniel-topgaard/md-dmri-data).

 To analyze data, you can use the `method_name_4d_data2fit` and `method_name_4d_fit2param` functions, where `method_name` refers to one of the methods implemented [here](methods).
 Alternatively, you can use the `mdm_fit` command.
 See `mdm_fit --help` for an overview of how to use the command.
 An example is provided below: